Java 15: Sealed classes bring Valhalla one step closer

 Next stop, Java 15!
 Yes, now that Java 14 is out in the wild, we’ve got our eyes set on the next destination, JDK 15.
 We will be keeping track of all the Java 15 news throughout its development.
-It’s a small news roundup today – a release date, another JEP proposed to target and our first confirmed JEP to target Java 15.
+Three new JEPs lay more groundwork for big projects like Valhalla, Loom, and Panama.
+Plus, three more features have been confirmed for JDK 15.
 Let’s take a closer look.

 In the wake of Java 14’s release and considering the current state of the world, September seems like a long way off.
 Stay up to date with our informative Java 15 news updates, right here.